infrablocks/terraform-aws-api-gateway-v2/README.md

 A Terraform module for creating an AWS API Gateway using the V2 API.

-The access control deployment has no requirements.
+The API gateway deployment has no requirements.

-The AWS API Gateway deployment consists of:
+The API gateway deployment consists of:
 * An API gateway
 * An optional default stage
 * An optional default stage domain name